riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 #### Execute CQL Files

-To execute CQL Files with `cqlsh` use the flag `-f`.
+To execute CQL Files with `cqlsh`, use the flag `-f`.
 You can also use the CQL syntax SOURCE.

 ```bash
 astra db cqlsh demo -f sample.cql